 Places near Araku Valley

-There are various tourist spots in and around Araku valley which could be visited in a few hours of time like Chaparai, Borra Caves, various Coffee plantations & Galikondalu view point.
-Coffee plantations quiet and serene beauty is another reason why many couples have their honeymoon retreats.
-Coffee plantations apart from being an area of tourism interest, it also provides a lot of employment to lot of localities and small businesses.
-“Araku Emarald” is one of famous coffee brands sold globally.
+There are various tourist spots in and around Araku valley which could be visited in a few hours like Chaparai, Borra Caves, various Coffee plantations & Galikondalu viewpoint.
+“Araku Emarald” is one of the famous coffee brands sold globally.